-After a minimum of 4 hours and prior to opening to traffic, the Compressive Strength Test for Polyester Concrete End Dams shall be performed in accordance with the Rebound Hammer of Hardness Concrete, ASTM C805.
-The test results shall achieve the Compressive Strength of 3,000 psi minimum.
-After the Polyester Concrete End Dams achieves the Final Set Time, it can be opened to traffic safely.
+After a minimum of four hours and prior to opening to traffic, the Compressive Strength Test for Polyester Concrete End Dams shall be performed in accordance with the Rebound Hammer of Hardness Concrete, ASTM C805.
+The test results shall achieve the Compressive Strength of 3,000-psi minimum prior to opening traffic.
+In addition, one-unit weight test cylinder shall be stripped after 90 minutes and examined for evidence of poor consolidation.
+If uncured or unconsolidated material is determined to be present, the in-place end dam material shall be removed and replaced at the Contractor's expense.